wpearman1996/MARES_database_pipeline/README.md

 At this point we want to format it for a kraken database.
 For this to work the header for each fasta needs to be `kraken:taxid|{taxid}`.
 Here we format the fasta to have this structure and then provide instructions on how to build the database.

 ### 5b : Prepare to MEGAN
+Note: At the time of writing, the conda installation of kraken2 is not compatible due to changes with the ncbi taxonomy files.
+The recent version on github has been updated - so please use this installation.

 In this step, we built a local database from our custom reference database and blast it against your metabarcoding sample file.

 The fasta file containing your sample file (query.fasta) should be added to the custom_metabarcoding_database folder.
 And modify the Blast parameters as you prefer in line 17.